Gastonia, North Carolina Therapists

 Household Composition in Gastonia, North Carolina

 In Gastonia, 46.6 percent of residents are married while 13.6 percent are divorced.
 This represents a rate somewhat higher than the rest of the state.
 Divorce impacts more than just the size of the household.
 Even in the most amicable of separations, there may be heightened feelings of anger and loss.
-Parents of the dissolved union need to come to terms with sharing time with children.
+Parents of the dissolved union need to come to terms with sharing time with their children.
 Frequently, a divorce brings on financial hardships that compound the situation.

 Marriage counseling helps couples regain trust and improve communication to help save relationships.
 When the marriage cannot be saved, individual or group therapy helps people deal with the loss and move forward.